waii-ai/waii-sdk-py/doc/docs/database-module.md

 - `role`: Role name of the connection, apply to `Snowflake` ((not needed for push based database))
 - `host`/`port`: Host/port of the connection, apply to `postgresql` and `mongodb`.
 For push based database it does not have to be correct host.
 It just needs to be unique identifier.
 - `sample_col_values`: Do you want to let Waii to sample your string/variant columns.
 True if you want to sample, False if you don't want to sample.
 Default is False.
 This is optional, which can help Waii to generate better queries.
-- `db_content_filters`: If you want Waii to exclude certain columns , tables from database while generating the query, you can pass the db_content_filter.
-This is optional.
+- `db_content_filters`: (deprecated) Content filters to filter tables and columns from the database.
+Use `content_filters` instead.
+- `content_filters`: List of `SearchContext` objects to filter tables and columns from the database.
+(See the next section for details)
 - `always_include_tables`: If it is not None, then these tables will always be included, even if table selector doesn't select them
 - `embedding_model`: Embedding model used for similarity search within the knowledge graph.
 - `db_alias`: alias of the database.